No-digging vs double-digging your garden

 Words: Bob Crowder

 What’s better: double digging your garden with all its hard work, or minimal till with barely any at all?
-On the last page of the November 2013 issue of NZ Lifestyle Block, reader Desarae Williams wrote about comparing a no-dig garden plot with a double dug one and I congratulate her investigative energy.
+NZ Lifestyle Block reader Desarae Williams compared a no-dig garden plot with a double dug one and I congratulate her investigative energy.

 Her results – double digging was the clear winner in this instance – confirmed my long held view that there is no one way to be organic.
 I tried a similar experiment, comparing double digging with minimal or zero tillage, back in the 1970s at Lincoln University.
 Garden plots were set up for first year degree students in a brave new Horticulture Degree programme.